The massive population growth, higher than economic growth, is prejudicial to the Nigerien population’s well-being.

 - promoting a suitable environment.

 Important resources are to be found to implement the project

-A specialist counsellor was engaged in November 2015, out of AESCD’s own funding.
+A counsellor was engaged in November 2015, out of AESCD’s own funding.
 She is in charge of increasing demand through education and awareness.
 On the other hand, health centers are in charge of answering demand.

 She first got in touch with the ‘Savings For Change’ groups groups which are still very active in Dankassari in spite of the Stromme Foundation’s decision to stop financial aid.

 She visits all the villages in the Dankassari rural community for awareness reunions.
 Her aim is to identify and train correspondents in the villages.